 Starting solids can be stressful if you’re not sure how to begin!
 Talking to my friends, it seems like pediatricians’ advice can vary widely, and you’d be surprised to find out how many are giving outdated advice.
 Read through these common mistakes parents make when starting solids so you can feel confident when it’s time to move beyond the breast and bottle.
-And if you’re looking for more guidance on starting solids, read through to the end for the resource I recommend!
+And if you’re looking for more detailed guidance on starting solids, you need to check out my Simply Solids guide!

 Mistake #1: Starting Too Soon

 It’s an exciting time, when your baby is able to start trying real food.
 Sometimes, parents just don’t want to wait anymore and start feeding their babies too soon.
 I still hear people saying that babies will sleep longer if they start solids, even though there’s good research saying that’s not true.

 Recommendations say babies can start solids at 4 to 6 months, but I would argue for waiting until closer to 6 months.
 Breastmilk (or formula) meets 100% of baby’s needs when they are under 6 months.
 The digestive tract is also still developing and maturing.
 This is something we can’t see, obviously.
 But it’s best to give it enough time to be ready to handle a variety of solid foods.